Comparisons

 Lovable and Bolt are AI-powered tools that generate web applications from prompts.
 They're impressive for prototyping.
 But they solve a fundamentally different problem than Stacknaut.

-If you're comparing Stacknaut vs Lovable, the same split applies.
+If you're comparing Stacknaut vs Lovable, the same rule applies.
 Lovable helps you get an app-shaped thing on screen quickly.
 Stacknaut gives your coding agent a production codebase to extend: Fastify backend, PostgreSQL schema, Stripe webhooks, Kamal deployment, Terraform infrastructure, and project-specific agent instructions.

 Lovable and Bolt let you describe an app in natural language, and they generate a working application — including Supabase backend integration, auth, and even Stripe billing in Bolt's case.
 Great for validating an idea, building a demo, or creating simple tools.